• Races

 Parking is allowed on the side of the road on portions of Forest Service Road 42 (FS42) south of the Clackamas Lake Historic Ranger Compound.
 No parking is allowed on on either side of FS42 at the Pacific Crest Trailhead adjacent to Joe Graham Campground.
 No parking is allowed on either side of FS42 from the event entrance north to Joe Graham Campground.

 If you are interested in carpooling, you can post here to find or give a ride.
 This is a Google spreadsheet that is viewable to anyone with the link, so only post what you want public.
-Carpooling earns you a Carpool Koozie too if you post about it (read the link for details)!
+Carpooling can earn you $5 cash and a $5 drink gift card from Nossa Familia Coffee – read about this program here.

 Volunteers

 We love volunteers and our racers do too!
 To make this race a success we need almost 100 people to help at bib pickups, race start and finish, aid stations, and on the trail.
-You can sign up for the assignment you’d like on Ultrasignup.
-Click on the green Volunteer button.
+Click on the Register button on this page and then the green Volunteer button on Ultrasignup.
+HAM radio volunteers can sign up here.

 This race is called Mountain Lakes 100 because… it is in the mountains.
-It has some pretty remote sections, even with the reroute because of the fire.
-There is very little internet or cell service in just in spots along the course, not at the start/finish area.
-The closest “town” is Goverment Camp about 20 miles away.
+It has some pretty remote sections.
+There is very little internet or cell service along the course or at the start/finish area.
+The closest “town” is Detroit about 30 miles away or Government Camp about 40 miles away.
 There are no showers.
+You can swim in Head Lake to clean up.
 Please come prepared with this in mind.
 In fact, consider this a nice weekend away from the city in all senses.
-The start/finish is at 3,300 feet elevation and the high point on the course is at 5,700 feet.
+The lowest point is at 3,300 feet elevation and the high point on the course is at 5,700 feet.

 Rules